code-423n4/2023-08-chainlink/docs/src/src/interfaces/IStakingPool.sol/interface.IStakingPool.md

 ```

 ### UnstakeExceedsPrincipal
-This error is thrown when the staker tries to unstake more than the principal
+This error is thrown when the staker tries to unstake more than the
+staked LINK amount

 ```solidity